 When the pistol is disassembled you wind up with nine parts.
 Four of these are small, easily dropped or lost, screws and washers.
 Work on a large, flat surface, such as a table covered by a white towel, where parts are unlikely to go astray.

 Guns and Shooting Online Gunsmithing Editor Rocky Hays and I did some rather casual shooting with high velocity Remington Golden Bullet 40 grain RN, copper plated ammo.
-Our 25 yard, 10 shot groups averaged 1-1/2" from an outdoor bench rest (discounting our, not the pistol's, flyers), shooting without sand bags or a Pistol Perch.
-I am sure, if properly supported, this pistol has the intrinsic accuracy to shoot one inch groups with match ammunition.
+Our 25 yard, 10 shot groups averaged 1-1/2" from an outdoor bench rest (discounting our, not the pistol's, flyers).

 The Bullseye Target balances perfectly in my hand for offhand shooting with one or both hands.
 This is a hard quality to define and highly subjective, but for me, Browning got this pistol right.

 We used to go pistol shooting in the hills (weather permitting) with our friends, pretty much every week.
-John delighted in using that pistol to shoot at empty cartridge cases at about 20-25 yards.
+John delighted in using that pistol offhand to shoot at empty shotgun shell cases at about 20-25 yards.
 He hit most of them, too.